 An Expat Guide to the Best Bank Services in Singapore

 Singapore is Asia’s top financial hub.
 Given its status as a globally competitive market, it is no surprise that many expats decide to relocate to the country.
 However, no matter how expat-friendly the city may be, settling down in a new country is still not an easy task.
-Amongst other things, you’ll have to figure out where to live , where to send your kids to school, what telecom solutions to purchase, and all the way to opening a bank account to manage your finances.
-To help you out, we’ll break down the banking system in Singapore and provide you recommendations on the best bank services for expats in this sunny island!
+Amongst other things, you’ll have to figure out where to live, where to send your kids to school, what telecom solutions to purchase, and all the way to opening a bank account to manage your finances.
+To help you out, we’ll break down the banking system in Singapore and provide you with recommendations on the best bank services for expats on this sunny island!

 Bank Services in Singapore

 Famous local banks in Singapore include DBS (Development Bank of Singapore Limited), OCBC (Oversea-Chinese Banking Corporation Limited) and UOB (United Overseas Bank Limited).
 At the same time, the country is also home to offshore and multinational banks like Standard Chartered and HSBC.

 When choosing a bank, consider first your banking needs.
 As a general rule of thumb, most expats in Singapore will require these banking services:

 No matter your income level or employment status, you will need a basic bank account for crediting your salary and depositing your money.
 You’ll also be earning interest on the money in your account.
 Interest rates differ across banks, so be sure to choose one that offers you the best rates.

 While credit cards and mobile wallets are widely used in Singapore, you’ll still want to ensure that you carry enough cash to purchase at places that do not accept those payment options.
 For instance, certain food places in Singapore operate solely on a cash-based system.
 Also, having cash when you ride taxis can save you from additional costs associated with paying by credit card.